apache/unomi/src/site/markdown/versions/master/building-and-deploying.md

 Starting with version 1.2, Apache Unomi no longer embeds an ElasticSearch server as this is no longer supported by the developers of ElasticSearch.
 Therefore you will need to install a standalone ElasticSearch using the following steps:

-1. Download an ElasticSearch 5.x version (5.1.1 or more recent, but not 6.x).
+1. Download an ElasticSearch version.
 Here's the version you will need depending on your version of Apache Unomi.

     Apache Unomi <= 1.2 : [https://www.elastic.co/downloads/past-releases/elasticsearch-5-1-2](https://www.elastic.co/downloads/past-releases/elasticsearch-5-1-2)